StefansCode/i3/README.md

 - Fix auto_split_toggle, because I just did something to disable it.
 I also need to figure out what it was.

-- add copy storage and controll
+- add copy storage and control